William Fagus on beach in golden sunset

 An Interview with William Fagus (2019)

-Tell us a bit about your background.
+Tell us about your background.

 I was born in Stoke on Trent in a working-class family.
 I left school at 16, and entered the job market armed with three middling GCSEs.
 My parents just wanted me to ‘earn my keep’, so any kind of structured career or further education were positively discouraged.
 Until the age of 40, I did mainly manual work: builder’s labourer, sawyer, carpenter, window cleaner, worked in a DIY shop for a bit.